Lacri1/ProbExpect/README.md

 - Provides warnings for large computations to avoid UI blocking.
 - Probability calculations consider both single and multiple win scenarios.
 - Chart.js (via `react-chartjs-2`) used for rendering the probability graph with custom tooltip formatting.
+- Monte Carlo simulation is used to support ceiling mechanics, enabling more realistic modeling of systems with pity counters.